 On-Campus MA SLP Program

 A majority of graduate students in this degree program receive financial support.
-Funding may be found through a variety of sources including the Western Regional Graduate Program, UNC Office of Financial Aid, UNC Graduate School and the Audiology and Speech-Language Sciences Program Area.
+Funding may be found through a variety of sources including the NHS Student Research Fund, Western Regional Graduate Program, UNC Office of Financial Aid, UNC Graduate School and the Communication Sciences & Disorders Program Area.
 Information about these opportunities is provided below.